Technology

 Heading to school for the first time or going back to school after a long summer can be a scary experience for many children and parents.
 But being well prepared can make a big difference.

-Making sure you stock up on all the essentials, save money where you can on school uniform, and travel to school in the safest way will ease school-time stress - so take a look at our guide to the .
-We also have tips on how to make your child's lunch box healthy and interesting, to make sure their brain is fully engaged at school.
+Making sure you stock up on all the essentials such as the best head lice and nit treatments, save money where you can on school uniforms, and travel to school in the safest way will all ease school-time stress.

 Recording memories